- Separating Green Coffee Beans by Quality

 Electronic and Mechanical Coffee Bean Grading

-Electronic and mechanical grading – by size, weight, shape, and color – takes place after the Kenya coffee beans are milled and isolates the best coffee beans while also removing any defective beans that may add an off-taste to an otherwise gourmet coffee.
+Electronic and mechanical grading – by size, weight, shape, and color – takes place after the Kenya coffee beans are milled and isolates the best coffee beans while also removing any defective beans that may add an off-taste to an otherwise coffee.

 Clearing Extraneous Materials